comp-phys-marc/compiling-shor/readme.md

 # Implementation

 This was not my first exposure to Shor’s algorithm.
-However, there were certainly components of this task which were firsts for me, such as implement- ing general modular exponentiation circuits, compiling to Clifford + T, and implementing phase estimation for more than three qubits.
+However, there were certainly components of this task which were firsts for me, such as implementing general modular exponentiation circuits, compiling to Clifford + T, and implementing phase estimation for more than three qubits.

 In order to approach these tasks, I did some preliminary research.
 This